roberddd/PF2B/docs/getting_started.md

 1. Download the cache files provided alongside the addon from the store where you purchased it.
 - Inside Blender, navigate to the addon preferences by clicking the :blender_icon_preferences: icon in the PF2B panel.
 Alternatively, go to `Edit > Preferences`, find PF2B under the Add-ons tab.
 - In the `Plant Library` tab, click the "**Import Cache**" button.
-- Locate and select the downloaded cache file, which should be named `PF2B Cache Base.pf2b` or something similar.
+- Locate and select the downloaded cache file, which should be named `PF2B Cache - Complete Base.pf2b`.
 - Once the import is complete, click the 'Verify' button on all caches to ensure everything is properly cached.
 - Now you're ready to start using the addon!